practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 Did you notice that 62500 multiplied with 16 is 1,000,000?
 I want exactly 1,000,000 (simple) characters in my string and write this string into one file in one take without further changes to this file.

-Next I changed my Racket program and artificially limited the number of _apply_ arguments also to 8192.
+Next, I changed my Racket program and artificially limited the number of _apply_ arguments also to 8192.
 This program then took only **0.200** seconds to run!
 Slower than the Gambit version, but a tremendous jump into the right direction.
 So, there can be acceptable execution speed in Scheme land!

 And: Racket allows you to have _define_'s inside another function, here _main()_, which makes refactoring (https://en.wikipedia.org/wiki/Code_refactoring) easier for me than doing it directly in Gambit Scheme.
 (Though after testing, I changed this to local _let*_ expressions to be more functional and support translations between Scheme dialects.)